infopark/scrivito_advanced_editors/README.md

 ### <a id="details_tabs"></a>Tab View

-The Tab view is to seperate your attributes if there are many at one cms object.
-This could be meta datas, datas for different devices or so on.
+The Tab view is to seperate your attributes.
+This is useful if many of them are defined at the object.
+This could be meta datas, datas for different devices and so on.
 So have a better survey over your params.

 #### Usage